Sunbourne/Utilities/Blender_Batch/README.md

 #Blender Batch Render + GUI

-This is a simple script that I've developed the past year.
-I had to model and render 400 pack-shots, so I was modeling during the day and run the script overnight.

 I must make clear that I'm not much of a programmer and maybe you'll find some sloppy code here, I'm sure it can be optimized so if you find any mistakes or you have any suggestions please point them out.